tp02ga/poker-night/GITHUB-ACTIONS-SETUP.md

 3. Check the GitHub Actions logs for specific error messages
 4. Verify that the AWS credentials are correctly stored as GitHub secrets
 5. Confirm that your ECS service is configured to use the 'latest' tag
-6. Ensure all required environment variables are properly set in both GitHub secrets and ECS task definition
+6. Ensure the Secrets Manager secret name is correct